Biochemical Implications of

 biological tissues become like a "brain-stuff" made out of Cray

-Supercomputers, and maybe Amoebas and Paramecia and neuron-free plant life
+Supercomputers, and maybe Amoebas and Paramecia and neuron-lacking plant

-are all just as intelligent as flatworms, cockroaches and snails!!!!!!
+life are all just as intelligent as flatworms, cockroaches and

 But maybe my dangling crystal radios always repel each other, and my

 analogy is all wrong.
-Maybe van der Waals force, though definitely
+Maybe van Der Waals force, multipole London Force,

 long-range over 100s of nM scale, is just a boring feeble thing, and